Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/auth0.md

 ## Configure Login Action in Auth0

+   {:.note}
+   > **Important:** This section is required due to the Auth0 API implementation not being inline with the OIDC standard for the value of the `updated_at` token claim.

 1. Navigate to the **Actions > Flows** section in Auth0

 1. Select the **Login** flow